 Where to Go for More Information

-We are not legal experts nor do we claim to be.
+But do remember: we are not legal experts nor do we claim to be.
 With every matter of this magnitude, we encourage you to seek the advice of your legal counsel.
-For more information on the legal side, visit the California legislature's page on CCPA.

 The First Thing to Do After Reading this Article

 If you haven’t already, assemble a strategy/oversight team to determine how CCPA will affect you.
 Consider designating a chief data officer and/or compliance officer whose responsibility it is to ensure that all data you collect is safe and trackable.

 CCPA is all about the data — where it is, where did it come from, what is it, how are you storing it, why are you collecting it, and what are you doing with it.

 Analyze your data architecture structure and procedures.
 All collected data should be stamped when you receive it, like with the code on a can of Coke, so you know its origin, purpose, location, and so on, at all times.
 Knowing where the data has been and where it’s going is key to compliance.